-- Implement your risk management plan by carrying out all the actions (for both mitigation and prevention) you have decided on. - Continue to monitor the situation in your supply chain to assess your plan's performance and effectiveness. - Keep your risk management strategy flexible so that you can adapt to any changes in your supply chain, and remember that such changes may require you to repeat some of the steps already taken to identify, prevent or mitigate adverse impacts. - For adverse impacts that do not require immediate suspension or disengagement, define a timeframe for achieving significant measurable improvement (maximum six months) and continue monitoring the supply chain to assess your plan's effectiveness. - If, after reasonable efforts at mitigation, you still fail to achieve your desired outcomes, you may need to disengage from the supplier.
+- Implement your risk management plan by carrying out all the actions (for both mitigation and prevention) you have decided on. - Continue to monitor the situation in your supply chain to assess your plan's performance and effectiveness. - For upstream companies: consider monitoring and tracking performance of risk mitigation in co-operation or consultation with local and central authorities and other relevant stakeholders.
+Consider establishing or supporting worker or community-based networks to monitor risk mitigation. - Keep your risk management strategy flexible so that you can adapt to any changes in your supply chain, and remember that such changes may require you to repeat some of the steps already taken to identify, prevent or mitigate adverse impacts. - For adverse impacts that do not require immediate suspension or disengagement, define a timeframe for achieving significant measurable improvement (maximum six months) and continue monitoring the supply chain to assess your plan's effectiveness. - If, after reasonable efforts at mitigation, you still fail to achieve your desired outcomes, you may need to disengage from the supplier, for a minimum of three months.